npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### What is a Virtual Environment?

 A virtual environment (venv) is an isolated Python environment that allows you to install packages for a specific project without affecting other projects or your system's Python installation.
-This is crucial for machine learning projects because different projects often require different versions of the same libraries, and you don't want conflicts between them.
+Dependency deconfliction is crucial for machine learning projects because different projects often require different versions of the same libraries, which can cause unexpected code execution.

 ### Why Use Virtual Environments?